 What is lactose intolerance?

-Lactose is present in all breastmilk, dairy milk and other dairy products.
+Lactose is a complex sugar.
+It’s present in all breastmilk, dairy milk and other dairy products.
 It makes up around 7% of breastmilk and infant formula.

 Causes of lactose intolerance

 There are three main causes of lactose intolerance.

 Lactase non-persistence (hypolactasia)

 This happens when your child’s lactase enzymes gradually start to decrease.
 This is genetic and very common – about 70% of people have this type of lactose intolerance.
 Symptoms can start to happen after the age of five but are usually more noticeable in teenagers and young adults.
 Children can usually still tolerate small amounts of lactose in their daily diets.